elan-ev/bbb_oc_integration/README.md

 | `bbb_oc_opencast_server` | `https://develop.opencast.org` | The opencast server that ingests the recordings |
 | `bbb_oc_opencast_user` | `admin` | The user that can access opencast  |
 | `bbb_oc_opencast_password` | `your-password` | The password for that user |

+### Version Checkout

+The role uses the [`ansible.builtin.git`-module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/git_module.html) to download the ruby scripts for the integration from [their repository](https://github.com/elan-ev/opencast-bigbluebutton-integration).
+You can checkout the desired version with the `bbb_oc_version` variable that is directly passed to the module's parameter [`version`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/git_module.html#parameter-version).
+The **default** for this variable is `HEAD`.

+### Optional Variables

 There are further variables you can use to configure the integration.
 For a full overview of all the configuration options have a look at the [defaults](defaults/main.yml)-file.